 Martial arts can be practiced to achieve the greatest good, but just like everything else in the creation, it does contain its opposite.
 Martial arts can also be practiced for the greatest evil.
-A dark side in the practice of martial arts, is the potential of violence inherent in it.
+A dark side in the practice of martial arts is the potential of violence inherent in it.
 Most personalities are attracted to the martial aspect of this activity and require an additional activity to balance themselves with the side of Light.
 It is the practice of meditation that the Shaolin Tradition uses to achieve this balance.
-The practice of martial arts can be a medium for personal development and a stepping stone to self realization.
-But if it is practiced to enhance the ego and gain power over others, it will magnify ones delusion of separateness and move the practitioner farther from the experience of Love, Truth, and the experience of Spirit.
+The practice of martial arts can be a medium for personal development and a stepping stone to self-realization.
+But if it is practiced to enhance the ego and gain power over others, it will magnify one's delusion of separateness and move the practitioner farther from the experience of Love, Truth, and the experience of Spirit.

 The primary goals of meditation are to gain an accurate perception of reality,

-Some aspects of Spirit are Love, Truth, Wisdom, Joy, Peace and Bliss.
+Some aspects of Spirit are Love, Truth, Wisdom, Joy, Peace, and Bliss.

-And meditation can bring an experience of Spirit in this life time.
+And meditation can bring an experience of Spirit in this lifetime.
 This is spiritual communion.
-Through meditation we will learn to experience spiritual communion and how we can help others achieve this knowledge and experience; which will ultimately bring world peace and brotherhood to humanity.
+Through meditation, we will learn to experience spiritual communion and how we can help others achieve this knowledge and experience; which will ultimately bring world peace and brotherhood to humanity.

-Secondary benefits of meditation include: reduced stress, improved concentration, more ordered thought processes, enhanced intellectual skills, creativity is stimulated, the immune system and physiological processes are strengthened, biologic aging is slowed, regenerative energies are activated, intuition awakens,
+Secondary benefits of meditation include: reduced stress, improved concentration, more ordered thought processes, enhanced intellectual skills, creativity is stimulated, the immune system and physiological processes are strengthened, biological aging is slowed, regenerative energies are activated, intuition awakens,

-Our perception of reality is acquired through what our five senses are exposed to and the way we make sense out of the information our senses pick up.
+Our perception of reality is acquired through what our five senses are exposed to and the way we make sense of the information our senses pick up.
 The problem is that our five senses can only detect the gross manifestations of reality.
 The subtler manifestations that our five senses can not detect actually include the vast majority of reality.
-Modern science has only detected electrons and radio waves within the last century and there is so much more that it defies the imagination.
+Modern science has only detected electrons and radio waves within the last century and there is so much more that defies the imagination.
 We can not even come close to an accurate perception of reality based on the information obtained from our five senses.
-(It is important to take note here the difference between learning by being told or reading about things and knowing through direct experience.
+(It is important to take note here of the difference between learning by being told or reading about things and knowing through direct experience.
 Sources of information outside of direct experience are often limited and or incorrect.)
 Even direct experience can be misleading when it is dependent on the five senses.
 Only developed intuition is infallible.
 The only tool we have that can enable us to accurately detect and experience reality is our sixth sense, intuition.
-Meditation is the technique that can be used to efficiently develop and direct our intuition to obtain accurate knowledge and direct experience of reality.
+Meditation is a technique that can be used to efficiently develop and direct our intuition to obtain accurate knowledge and direct experience of reality.

 Spirit is omnipotent, omniscient and omnipresent.
 Spirit is everything.
 Spirit is reality itself.
 This can be known directly through intuition, by holding the attention of the mind on any aspect of Spirit, at the intuitional center (the spot between the eyebrows).
 Pick an aspect of Spirit that you feel an affinity with.
-Aspects of Spirit include: Divine Love, Light, Truth, Wisdom, Joy, Peace, Bliss and Om.
+Aspects of Spirit include Divine Love, Light, Truth, Wisdom, Joy, Peace, Bliss, and Om.
 If you visualize the form of Christ you may intuitively experience His infinite Love and Divine Mercy or His consciousness of the Infinite (sometimes called Christ Consciousness).
 As the frontal gaze is held, allow your chosen aspect of Spirit to surround and permeate your consciousness.
-As your intuition kicks-in, your awareness of this aspect of Spirit will grow and develop into an awareness of Spirit in all its aspects.
-Usually much practice is required.
+As your intuition kicks in, your awareness of this aspect of Spirit will grow and develop into an awareness of Spirit in all its aspects.
+Usually, much practice is required.